MasterOfLogic1/Desky.UiPathLibrary.DatatableActivities/README.md

 # Desky Datatable Activities

-**Desky Datatable Activities** is a custom library for UiPath designed to simplify and enhance data manipulation within DataTables.
+**Desky Datatable Activities** is a custom Uipath library for UiPath designed to simplify and enhance data manipulation within DataTables.
 This library provides a variety of activities for converting data types, merging tables, splitting tables, summing values, and more.

 ## Features